2005–06 Zimbabwe Tri-Nation Series

-The Videocon Tri-Series was a three-team One Day International cricket tournament taking place in Zimbabwe between the hosts Zimbabwe, India and New Zealand.
-It started on 24 August 2005 and ended with the final on 6 September 2005, which New Zealand won by six wickets.
-Zimbabwe ended the tournament without a victory against a team other than rock-bottom Bangladesh for 35 ODI matches, since November 2003.
-Their last series win against a team other than Bangladesh or Kenya was, intriguingly, against New Zealand, in the 2000–01 season.
-India are still without a tournament win since March 2004, coming off an 18-run defeat by Sri Lanka in the final of the 2005 Indian Oil Cup, while New Zealand were comprehensively defeated 5–0 by Australia at home in their last series before this tournament.
-Before that, however, they were undefeated in six tournaments.
-The Supersub rule, which means that a player can be substituted for another at any time, but once the player is off he can not return, was introduced for this tournament.
-The stand-out performances came from Indian Mohammad Kaif, who hit 277 runs and was made Man of the Series, but Yuvraj Singh, and New Zealanders Stephen Fleming and Lou Vincent also passed 200 runs.
-On the bowling side, Shane Bond took 11 wickets at an average of just 8.63, despite being rested for one match, and Indian seamers Irfan Pathan and Ajit Agarkar also got more than 10 wickets.
+The Videocon Tri-Series was a three-team One Day International cricket tournament played between Zimbabwe, India and New Zealand in Zimbabwe.
+New Zealand won the tournament, defeating India by 6 wickets in the final in Harare.

 Tournament structure

 The sides played each other in a double round robin, meaning that each side played four matches, for a total of six matches.
 A win was worth five points, and a loss zero – however, if the winning team had a run rate (i.e. runs hit per over) higher than 1.25 times that of the opponent, a bonus point was awarded to the winning side, if not it went to the losing side.
 In the event of a tie or a no-result, each side was to be awarded three points.
 The top two teams on points went through to the one-match final.